Kenyan serial killer suspect escapes from police custody – DW – 08/20/2024

 "We are dealing with a vampire, a psychopath," the head of the Directorate of Criminal Investigations, Mohamed Amin, said after the arrest.

-Police said that J. had confessed to the murders, but his lawyer said the confession was the result of torture.
+Police said Khalusha had confessed to the murders, but his lawyer said the confession was the result of torture.
 The prosecution has denied claims of mistreatment.

 Kenya's police under scrutiny

-Note: Editors note: This article has been updated to reflect the suspect's full name, as released by the police, and picture, as they are busy with an active manhunt.